Asymmetric Feedback Learning in Online Convex Games: Conclusion

-where the second inequality follows since $N_z \leq N$.
-In what follows, we use the standard mathematical inductive method to prove that for all $ t\geq1$, the following inequality holds:
+In the following, we use the standard mathematical inductive method to prove that the following inequality holds for all $ t\geq1$:

 Obviously, the inequality \eqref{eq:inductive:hybrid} holds at the initial time step $t=1$ since $\bar{A}_1 \leq D^2$.
-In the following analysis, we show that, if the statement \eqref{eq:inductive:hybrid} holds at $t$ time step, it must also hold for the next time step $t+1$.
+In what follows, we show that, if the statement \eqref{eq:inductive:hybrid} holds at time step $t$, it must also hold for the next time step $t+1$.
 To do so, we combine the inequalities \eqref{eq:sec3:temp8} and \eqref{eq:inductive:hybrid}, yielding that

 where the last inequality follows since $(1-\frac{1}{t} ) \frac{1}{t^{\frac{1}{3}} } \leq \frac{t}{t+1}\frac{1}{t^{\frac{1}{3}} } \leq \frac{1}{(t+1)^{\frac{1}{3}} }$ and $(1-\frac{2}{t})\frac{1}{t} \leq (1-\frac{1}{t})\frac{1}{t} \leq \frac{1}{t+1} $.
 The inequality \eqref{eq:sec3:temp9} shows that the statement \eqref{eq:inductive:hybrid} also holds at $t+1$ given that it holds at $t$, and thus we can conclude that the statement \eqref{eq:inductive:hybrid} holds for all $ t\geq1$.
 Finally, we have